Kacper-Biegajlo/Rent-Car-App/README.md

 - Invalid data that was properly blocked and customer was prompted about it:
   - Name and Last Name values too long
   - email without @
-  - card number value too long
+  - card number value are too long
   - card number containing letters
 - Invalid data that was not properly blocked and the customer was not prompted about it:
   - Name and Last name made out of digits